SonarSoftwareInc/freeradius_genie-v2/README.md

 ### Scaling FreeRADIUS to large networks

 The FreeRADIUS [guide to scaling is pretty simple.](http://freeradius.org/features/scalability.html) The short version is, give it lots of RAM, CPU, fast disks, and tweak the couple of settings mentioned in the [scalability guide.](http://freeradius.org/features/scalability.html) If you're running a big network with hundreds of thousands and subscribers, and you want some help, let us know!

+## Further security

+It's possible to further secure your FreeRADIUS installation with a couple of steps, detailed below.

+### Configuring the connectivity between Sonar and FreeRADIUS to use TLS

+Configuring Sonar to use TLS to connect to the SQL server backing FreeRADIUS will ensure all data transferred is encrypted.
+The overhead is minimal, it just requires some effort to do the initial setup and make the necessary changes in Sonar.
+This guide assumes you have followed the steps above, you're using Ubuntu 16.04 and MariaDB.

+First, we're going to make a folder to store our certs in.

+`mkdir /etc/mysql/certs`

+Now we're going to create the certificates.
+Run the commands below.

+`openssl genrsa 2048 > /etc/mysql/certs/ca-key.pem`

+`openssl req -sha1 -new -x509 -nodes -days 10000 -key /etc/mysql/certs/ca-key.pem > /etc/mysql/certs/ca-cert.pem`

+When running the second command, you will be prompted to enter some variables.
+Just fill in some reasonable data here, it doesn't really matter to us at this point.

+`openssl req -sha1 -newkey rsa:2048 -days 10000 -nodes -keyout /etc/mysql/certs/server-key.pem > /etc/mysql/certs/server-req.pem`

+You will again be prompted to enter variables here.
+Enter the same data as you entered previously, but when prompted for a challenge password, just press enter.

+`openssl x509 -sha1 -req -in /etc/mysql/certs/server-req.pem -days 10000 -CA /etc/mysql/certs/ca-cert.pem -CAkey /etc/mysql/certs/ca-key.pem -set_serial 01 > /etc/mysql/certs/server-cert.pem`

+Again, fill in the variables and leave the challenge password blank.

+`openssl rsa -in /etc/mysql/certs/server-key.pem -out /etc/mysql/certs/server-key.pem`

+`openssl req -sha1 -newkey rsa:2048 -days 10000 -nodes -keyout /etc/mysql/certs/client-key.pem > /etc/mysql/certs/client-req.pem`

+Again, fill in the variables and leave the challenge password blank.

+`openssl x509 -sha1 -req -in /etc/mysql/certs/client-req.pem -days 10000 -CA /etc/mysql/certs/ca-cert.pem -CAkey /etc/mysql/certs/ca-key.pem -set_serial 01 > /etc/mysql/certs/client-cert.pem`

+`openssl rsa -in /etc/mysql/certs/client-key.pem -out /etc/mysql/certs/client-key.pem`

+You now have all the certificates generated that we'll need to enable TLS connectivity.
+We now need to reconfigure MariaDB to use these certificates.

+`nano /etc/mysql/mariadb.conf.d/50-server.cnf`

+Once inside the configuration file, add these lines to the end of the file:

+` ssl-ca=/etc/mysql/certs/ca-cert.pem

+  ssl-cert=/etc/mysql/certs/server-cert.pem

+  ssl-key=/etc/mysql/certs/server-key.pem
+`

+Now restart MariaDB:

+`service mysql restart`

+You can verify if SSL is now enabled by doing the following:

+`mysql -uroot -p<YOUR ROOT MYSQL PASSWORD HERE>`

+Once in the MySQL command line, do `show global variables like 'have_ssl';` and you should see `have_ssl` with a value of `YES`.
+If you do not, go back through the preceeding steps and redo all steps until the value becomes `YES`.

+You now need to transfer the client files and the ca-cert.pem file from this server to your Sonar instance.
+A quick and easy way to do this is to use [FileZilla](https://filezilla-project.org/) to connect via SFTP, and then download the files.
+You will need `client-key.pem`, `client-cert.pem`, and `ca-cert.pem`.